 The Lightening Alliance serves young adults in North Texas ages 18 – 23 who are at risk of homelessness or struggling to attain self-sufficiency.

 Yet the Lightening Alliance seeks to offer hope.
-While we work to partner with other agencies, services and organizations to address the myriad of problems, our mission and focus remains firmly on the foundational belief that young adults in distress are a precious creation of the Universe, placed in our care to encourage their potential and support the emergence of their gifts and abilities.
+Our mission focuses firmly on the foundational belief that young adults in distress are a precious creation of the Universe placed in our care to encourage their potential and support the emergence of their gifts and abilities.

 Society as a whole becomes the beneficiary as each young person is supported to grow into the magnificence they were designed to become.Beth’s Story